 Cognitive Function: The Women's Health Initiative Memory Study and other studies suggest that combined HT does not reduce the risk of cognitive impairment or dementia, and may actually increase the risk of cognitive decline.
 Researchers are continuing to study the effects of HT on Alzheimer disease risk.

 Other Drugs Used for Menopausal Symptoms

-Testosterone.
-Some doctors prescribe combinations of estrogen and small amounts of the male hormone testosterone to improve sexual function and increase bone density.
-Side effects of testosterone therapy include increased body hair, acne, fluid retention, anxiety, and depression.
 Testosterone also adversely affects cholesterol and lipid levels, and combined estrogen and testosterone may increase the risk of breast cancer.
-It is unclear whether testosterone is safe or effective for treatment of menopausal symptoms.
+Many experts do not consider testosterone safe or effective for treatment of menopausal symptoms.